 Our 2017 design was created by the amazing Grace Rodriguez, a member of the high school class of 2019 at Cascade High School in Leavenworth, WA.
 Originally born in Kunming, Yunnan Province, China, Grace joined her forever family at 3 1/2 years of age and moved to central Washington State in 2007.
 Grace has loved art since she was very young, and drawing is her favorite medium.
 She hopes to one day get a job in animation.

-Christina Menyon is a citizen of Bong County, from the Kpelle Ethnic group of Liberia.
-Christina was born on November 29, 1999, on Borbor Island in Gardnersville.
+Christiana Menyon is a citizen of Bong County, from the Kpelle Ethnic group of Liberia.
+Christiana was born on November 29, 1999, on Borbor Island in Gardnersville.
 Her parents are the late Mr. Joseph V. Menyon and Yassah Menyon.

-At the age of two Christina began her primary education at an elementary school in Monrovia, but at the age six lost her mother, leaving her to be raised by her father.
+At the age of two Christiana began her primary education at an elementary school in Monrovia, but at the age of six lost her mother, leaving her to be raised by her father.
 However, she lost her father just 2 years later.
-Eight years-old and dealing with the loss of both parents, she moved in with her uncle who struggled each day to make sure she was fed and that her school fees were paid, continuing her education.
+Eight-years-old and dealing with the loss of both parents, she moved in with her uncle who struggled each day to make sure she was fed and that her school fees were paid, continuing her education.

 Thank you for your support of these amazing girls, and rolling up your sleeves with us as we try to help bring a bit more hope to the lives of girls in Liberia.